 2. Lavender, geranium, and eucalyptus

 Lavender, geranium, and eucalyptus plants give off an odor that cats dislike.
-Most cats will stay away from these scents, but keep in mind that these plants are still mildly toxic to cats; if consumed, it can cause excess salivation and nausea, vomiting, anorexia, depression, or dermatitis.
+Most cats will stay away from these scents, but keep in mind that these plants are still mildly toxic to cats; if consumed, they can cause excess salivation and nausea, vomiting, anorexia, depression, or dermatitis.

 3. Mint, wintergreen, and menthol